Clicky

 Easily the most famous hummus restaurant in Jaffa, if not all of Israel, Abu Hassan is a hole-in-the-wall hummus joint near the Jaffa Port with options to take out or eat in.

-Either way, be prepared to wait in a massive line, especially if you go during the weekend.
+Either way, be prepared to wait in a massive line of both Arabs and Jews, especially if you go during the weekend.
 Often, patrons who wanted to eat in but decided against waiting for a table can be found lounging on the curb and benches nearby eating their hummus.

 To clarify, hummus restaurants in Israel typically only serve hummus and pita with very minimal add-ons, such as falafel.
 These staples are simple and delicious, but if you’re looking for a wide variety you won’t find it here.